-The primary goal for the summer 2009 is to complete plot sampling for the 24 plots left unsampled the previous summer.
-We will also collect material accumulated in litter traps in the 48 plots sampled last year.
-At present, we plan to hire six crew members to work a seven-week field season during July and August to accomplish these goals.
-Preliminary data analysis from summer 2008 will be completed for presentation at the Ecological Society of America Annual Meeting in Albuquerque in early August.
+The primary goal for the field season of 2010 is to complete plot sampling for all plots.
+We will re-sample ground cover biomass in all plots to estimate inter-annual variability and to ensure that collection was completed during peak biomass.
+Like last year, we will also collect material accumulated in litter traps in the 61 plots sampled last year.
+At present, we plan to hire six crew members to work a five-week field season during July and August to accomplish these goals.
+Preliminary data analysis from summers 2008-09 will be completed for presentation at the Ecological Society of America Annual Meeting in Pittsburgh in early August.